Exercise increased caution in Uganda due to crime and kidnapping.

-Violent crime, such as armed robbery, home invasion, and sexual assault, is common, especially in larger cities including Kampala and Entebbe.
+Violent crime, such as armed robbery, home invasion, kidnapping, and sexual assault, is common, especially in larger cities including Kampala and Entebbe.
 Local police lack the resources to respond effectively to serious crime.

 Read the Safety and Security section on the country information page.